ritik-prog/nft-mint-website/README.md

 Quick Guide to Launching a ReactJS Website from GitHub

 1. First, you’ll need to have Git installed on your computer.
-If you don’t have it already, you can [download it from the Git website](https://www.atlassian.com/git/tutorials/install-git){:target="_blank" rel="noopener"}.
+If you don’t have it already, you can [download it from the Git website](https://www.atlassian.com/git/tutorials/install-git).

 2. Open your terminal/command prompt and navigate to the directory where you want to clone the repository.